'Mission: Impossible - Dead Reckoning Part One' Review

 It’s been close to four years now since, while on a press tour for his newest film The Irishman, Martin Scorsese expressed his opinion about the Marvel Cinematic Universe.
 “That’s not cinema” is one of the lines he said, equating the ever-expanding franchise of films to a theme park.
 It was a statement that spawned a million clickbait articles, a follow-up op-ed by Scorsese in The New York Times, and caused an uproar amongst the fans of the superhero genre.

-While those that are likely to don Batman’s cape and cowl and Superman’s red tights for Halloween may have tossed a few darts toward a Scorsese-framed board since then, the fans of the Mission: Impossible franchise would be ecstatic to hear the world’s preeminent filmmaker label their favorite films as theme park rides, because that’s exactly what they are.
+While those who are likely to don Batman’s cape and cowl and Superman’s red tights for Halloween may have tossed a few darts toward a Scorsese-framed board since then, the fans of the Mission: Impossible franchise would be ecstatic to hear the world’s preeminent filmmaker label their favorite films as theme park rides because that’s exactly what they are.

 The seats shook violently and the sound system endlessly roared as I sat to watch the seventh and newest entry in the now thirty-year series: Dead Reckoning Part One.
 The only thing that prevented my hair from sticking up like I had just gotten off a roller coaster was that I don’t have enough of it on my head, to begin with.
 But the one thing I did walk away with was a smile on my face and a sense that I had been dazzlingly (and smartly) entertained on a hot summer night, which is a reward that seems to be coming at a premium this year (cue the camera pan over to the dumpster where The Flash sits surrounded by flies).